jsscmnhn/shady_amsterdam/README.md

 ## Shade Map
 For more information, look at the wiki page:  [Shade Map Calculation](../../wiki/Shade-Map-Calculation)

+## Cool Space
+For more information, look at the wiki page:  [Cool Space Process](../../wiki/Cool-Spaces-Identification-and-Scoring)

 # Running the code
 ## Configuration file
 [Setting up the Configuration File](../../wiki/Setting-up-the-Configuration-File)